Work management for the delegation chain

 Agent integration

-and uses it like any other CLI tool.
-No MCP server configuration, no special integration.
+and uses rd like any other CLI tool.

 Download SKILL.md into your project's .claude/skills/rd/ directory.

-Claude Code will discover it automatically and gain full rd command knowledge —
+Claude Code discovers it automatically and gains full rd command knowledge.

-There's no separate agent API. rd create, rd claim, rd close
+There's no separate agent API. rd create, rd claim, rd done

 work the same for a human at a terminal and a Claude session reading CLAUDE.md.